 For further details, please call Philip Singh on 07841 784185 or email Philip.Singh@calderdale.gov.uk

 Other volunteering opportunities

-- Treesponsibility – aims to help educate people about the need for action on climate change and to involve local communities in tree-planting projects to improve our local environment and biodiversity for the benefit of local people and future generations.
+Treesponsibility aims to help educate people about the need for action on climate change and to involve local communities in tree-planting projects to improve our local environment, biodiversity and resilience against flooding for the benefit of local people and future generations.

-- Calder Future – is a partnership between the local community and agencies which have responsibility for waterways within the Calder valley, to bring a co-ordinated approach to river and canal improvements and provide volunteering opportunities for those that live and work next to the water.
+Calder Future is a partnership between the local community and agencies that have responsibility for waterways within the Calder Valley, to bring a co-ordinated approach to river and canal improvements and provide volunteering opportunities for local people and businesses.

 Its river stewardship scheme involves the removal of litter, debris and vegetation from the waterways.
 Information on upcoming opportunities can be found on the website.

 Slow the Flow

 Slow The Flow was set up to look scientifically at the issue of why and how the Calder Valley floods and to look at natural flood prevention measures and solutions to slow the volume of water which comes down the hillsides into the River Calder.

 Currently their primary project is the construction of leaky dams at Hardcastle Crags with the National Trust.
 Information on upcoming opportunities can be found on the website.